Sunbury and Lewistown Railroad: History

 Effective June 1, 1900, the Sunbury & Lewistown Railway Company and four other PRR-affiliated railroads merged into a new entity, the Schuylkill & Juniata Railroad Company.
 It was immediately leased to the Pennsy under a 20-year operating agreement.
 Effective April 1, 1902, the Schuylkill & Juniata Railroad Company was merged into the Pennsylvania Railroad Company.

 Under PRR control, the line served as an important shortcut for moving Wilkes-Barre anthracite westward to Pittsburgh steel mills, avoiding Harrisburg, and for moving perishables to New York markets via an interchange with the Lehigh Valley Railroad at Mt.
 Carmel, avoiding both Harrisburg and Philadelphia.
 Freight traffic peaked on the line between 1900 and 1908, possibly in preparation for a planned (but canceled) PRR yard north of Selinsgrove in Shamokin Dam.
 Although the PRR bought a large tract of land planning for a yard or car shop, the proposed trunk yard was instead constructed at Northumberland, Pennsylvania in 1912, resulting in a loss of significance to the older route through Snyder County.
 Declining passenger numbers after the First World War led to a cancellation of all passenger traffic in January 1932, followed by a cessation of through traffic in the 1950s.
 The PRR sold its large tract to Pennsylvania Power & Light Co. for a new coal-fired power plant in 1945, to be served by both a PRR spur north from the S&L at a wye on the west end of the Susquehanna River Bridge and a spur south from the Reading Railroad at Clement Station, opposite Sunbury.
 Track between Maitland, Mifflin County, and Paxtonville, west of Middleburg, was removed in stages between 1958 and 1965.
 The remaining eastern segment, running west from Selinsgrove Junction (south of Sunbury) and then across the Susquehanna River to Paxtonville via Selinsgrove, was operated by the Pennsylvania Railroad until 1968, then came under the control of Penn Central (merger of the PRR and the New York Central), Conrail.
 The segment between Paxtonville and Kreamer, Pennsylvania was abandoned with the beginning of Conrail in April 1976.
-The remaining segment is operated today under the ownership of the Norfolk Southern Railway, which took over portions of Conrail in 1999.
-Conrail also operated the segment between Lewistown Junction and Maitland until the line, along with spurs to Milroy and an industrial parkm, were sold to the SEDA-COG Joint Rail Authority, and operation transferred to the Juniata Valley Railroad on August 19, 1996.
-Today, parts of the railroad grade between Kreamer and Maitland are still visible, though sixty years of development in the area have erased some segments.
+The remaining segment was later operated under the ownership of the Norfolk Southern Railway, which took over portions of Conrail in 1999.
+Conrail also operated the segment between Lewistown Junction and Maitland until the line, along with spurs to Milroy and an industrial park, were sold to the SEDA-COG Joint Rail Authority, and operation transferred to the Juniata Valley Railroad on August 19, 1996.
+In late 2021, the SEDA-COG Joint Rail Authority approved the purchase of operating rights over the nine miles of track between Selinsgrove Junction and Kreamer plus the spur to the Panda Hummel power plant, for $371,200.
+SEDA-COG operation of the line via the North Shore Railroad began on April 4, 2022.
+Today, parts of the former railroad grade between Kreamer and Maitland are still visible, though decades of development in the area have erased many segments.